 It is also possible to generate an "application information" (appinfo) section within the generated schema containing information on the enumerated values.
 This is done using the -appinfo enum option (or -appinfo with no qualifiers).
-The generated code with <a privately appendix and the statement of the section of t
+The generated code with <appinfo>would be as follows: